ParallelMaths/parallel/pages/9-14-teapot-time.md

 Nowadays most animated films rely on mathematics to draw and animate scenes, which means we have amazing films like “Toy Story” and “Shrek”.
 In fact, mathematics (and computer science) is at the heart of the animation film industry.

-Below is a short video clip about the Utah teapot, which played an important role in history of computer animation.
+Below is a short video clip about the Utah teapot, which played an important role in the history of computer animation.
 Take a look at the video and find out how and why mathematics was used to model the teapot, and then answer the question below.

 @[youtube](TIxt9guMbXo?rel=0)

 ::: problem id=1_2 marks=2
-__1.2.__ Why was the Utah teapot such a good object for testing how to mathematically model 3-d objects?
+__1.2.__ Why was the Utah teapot such a good object for testing how to mathematically model 3D objects?

 * [ ] It has concave surfaces
 * [ ] It has convex surfaces